-How does a charge-off affect your credit score?
+How a charge-off affects your credit score

-In a word, badly.
-Charge-offs by their very nature imply that you haven’t paid your bills.
-As you know, payment history is the No. 1 factor in FICO scoring and accounts for 35 percent of your total score.
+Payment history is the most influential factor in FICO scoring and accounts for 35 percent of your total score.
 Charge-offs usually happen after about six months of non-payment.
 So, for every month the account gets further behind, your score takes another hit.
 By the time a charge-off happens, your credit score will have significant damage (second only to bankruptcy).
 Once you cross that 180th day, the charge-off does major damage—even if you had a good score to begin with.

-Do you still have to pay?
+Do you still have to pay charged-off debt?

 As long as there is an amount listed under the charge-off, you can contact the original creditor to make payment arrangements.
 But once it moves to collections, you will likely have to work with the collector.
-Also, you should know that once a charge-off happens, it will remain on your credit report for seven years after the date of the original or first delinquency, whether you pay it off or not.
+Also, you should know that once a charge-off happens, the debt will remain on your credit report for seven years after the date of the original or first delinquency, whether you pay it off or not.

 The same is true of collections, which are treated as an extension of your loan from the original creditor and will be deleted at the same time in seven years.
 Some future lenders may look more favorably at a charge-off paid notation—which is one good reason to come up with a way to pay the debt.
 No matter what, though, you will still owe the money.